fltk-rs/demos/README.md

 The current demos include:
 - web-todo: Creating an async web todo app using fltk, reqwest, serde and tokio.
+- web-todo2: Creating an async web todo app using fltk, surf, serde and async-std.
 - libvlc: Creating a media player using fltk and the vlc crate.
 - musicplayer: Creating a music player using custom widgets and the soloud crate.
 - opengl: Raw OpenGL drawing in an fltk GlWindow.